Lawsuit challenges Denver's sweeps of the homeless - Aurora Sentinel

 Maria Foscarinis, the executive director of the National Law Center on Homelessness & Poverty, said she thinks such lawsuits have been bolstered by the U.S. Justice Department’s decision to file a brief opposing punishing homeless people for violating public camping bans when there is no room in shelters, in a lawsuit challenging Boise, Idaho’s enforcement of its ban, a case her organization is involved in.

-Mark Silverstein, legal director of the ACLU of Colorado, which has been critical of Denver’s sweeps, said she thinks there have been more lawsuits because there have been more crackdowns.
+Mark Silverstein, legal director of the ACLU of Colorado, which has been critical of Denver’s sweeps, said he thinks there have been more lawsuits because there have been more crackdowns.

 The Denver lawsuit says the city, as part of an effort to clear the homeless from areas being gentrified, is violating their constitutional rights to be protected from unreasonable searches and seizures and to be treated equally under the law.